-One of the main advantages of EVs over traditional petrol-powered cars is the ability to charge from almost anywhere, including the home.
+One of the main advantages of EVs over traditional gas-powered cars is the ability to charge from almost anywhere, including the home.

 So, how fast is an EV home charger really?
 And what are the factors that impact its speed?
 This article answers these questions and breaks down the factors influencing how quickly a charging station can charge an EV at home.

-For example, an average EV with a 64.2 kWh battery would take between three to ten hours to charge up, depending on the charger’s power output.
+For example, an average EV with a 64.2 kWh battery would take between 3 and 10 hours to charge up, depending on the charger’s power output.
 Let’s look in more detail at the factors influencing charging speed below.

 By far the biggest determinant of charging speed is a charging station’s power output, in other words, the amount of power it can deliver to your EV’s battery.
 Generally, the higher the power output, the faster an EV home charger will be able to charge an EV.